MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/vTrue/Get-AzureRmADApplication.md

 ```

 ### -ApplicationId
-Specifies the application ID of the application to that this cmdlet gets.
+The application id of the application to fetch.

 ```yaml
 Type: Guid